asivers/mycalendar/privacy-policy.md

 **No other permissions are required**.

 ## 4. Changes to Policy
-If we update this Privacy Policy, updated policies will be bundled with app updates and shown on first launch.
+Privacy Policy changes will:
+1. Be delivered through app updates via Google Play and other app stores.
+2. Display a notification on first launch after update.

 The latest version is always available in [Settings > Privacy Policy].

 ## 5. Contact Us